CLIENT TERMS OF BUSINESS

 13.5 Unless expressly agreed by us in writing or provided for in these Terms, none of the terms of our engagement shall be enforceable by any third party (being any person other than us and you).

-13.6 We shall not be liable to you if we are unable to perform our services as a result of any direction by the relevant authority pursuant to the Proceeds of Crime Act 2002, the Criminal Finances Act 2017, The Money Laundering, Terrorist Financing and Transfer of Funds (Information on the Payer) Regulations 2017 and such Act or regulation that replaces, amends or supplements them.
+13.6 We shall not be liable to you if we are unable to perform our services as a result of (a) any direction by the relevant authority pursuant to the Proceeds of Crime Act 2002, the Criminal Finances Act 2017, The Money Laundering, Terrorist Financing and Transfer of Funds (Information on the Payer) Regulations 2017 and such Act or regulation that replaces, amends or supplements them and/or (b) if we are prevented from, or delayed in, performing our obligations or from carrying on our business by acts, events, omissions or accidents beyond our reasonable control.

-13.7 You agree that we (M&S Solicitors Limited) are acting for you and which has the contractual relationship with you.
+13.7 You agree that we M&S Solicitors Limited (rather than its directors, employees and consultants as individuals) are acting for you and which has the contractual relationship with you.
 Our lawyers are not providing services on a personal basis to you – they are shareholders or directors or employees or consultants of M&S Solicitors Limited.

 13.8 No single lawyer now or in the future employed or engaged by us accepts personal responsibility to you for any advice given to you or for work that we carry out for you.
 Accordingly you agree not to bring a claim whatsoever of any kind (whether in contract, tort, under legislation or otherwise) personally against any such lawyer for any loss or damage that you suffer as a result of the advice or work that we provide to you.
 This does not affect your right to claim against M&S Solicitors Limited itself.
 You acknowledge that it is intended that each current and future shareholder, director, employee, consultant or agent of M&S Solicitors Limited may rely on and enforce the provisions of this paragraph.